Augmint/augmint-js/README.md

 // To catch errors you need to use txHash / confirmation / receipt getters: try {
-    const txHash = await tx.getTxHash()
+    const txHash = await tx.getTxHash();

-    // receipt as soon as we got it (even with 0 confirmation): const txReceipt = await tx.getReceipt()
+    // receipt as soon as we got it (even with 0 confirmation): const txReceipt = await tx.getReceipt();

     // receipt after x confirmation:
-    const confirmedReceipt = await tx.getConfirmedReceipt(12)
+    const confirmedReceipt = await tx.getConfirmedReceipt(12);

 } catch (error) {
-     // These Promises are rejecting with sending errors but not with when tx reverts!
+     // These Promises are rejecting with sending errors but not when tx reverts!
-     // Also, you need to take care of timouts.
+     // Also, you need to take care of timeouts.
 E.g. use Augmint.utils.promiseTimeout() }

  // receipt you need to check for receipt.status if tx was Reverted or not.